Jonathan M. Katz: Later career

 Katz reported in Mexico during the drug wars.
-He was an AP editor until leaving the organization in 2012 to write The Big Truck that Went By (published 2013).
+He was an AP editor until leaving the organization in 2012 to write The Big Truck that Went By (published in 2013).

 He has become a regular contributor to The New York Times, where he has covered topics such as U.S. police violence and the 2015 murders of Muslim students in Chapel Hill, North Carolina.
 Katz's work has also appeared in The New Republic, The Guardian, Foreign Policy, Politico, and The New Yorker website, with a grant from the Pulitzer Center on Crisis Reporting, as well as The New York Times Magazine.

+In March 2024, U.S. Senator Katie Britt gave the Republican response to President Joe Biden's State of the Union Address.
+Katz accused her of misrepresenting the story shared in her response, which Britt had shared on more than one occasion previously, about sex trafficking victim Karla Jacinto Romero.
+According to research Katz conducted, despite Britt's suggestion that Romero was victimized in the United States under Biden's administration, the events surrounding Romero occurred in Mexico; they also occurred under George W. Bush's administration (between 2004 and 2008), before Biden was even Vice President.

 The Racket

-Katz began authoring a newsletter on Substack entitled, The Racket.
+Katz began publishing a newsletter entitled The Racket.
+Subscriptions, both free and paid, are necessary to read the newsletter.
 It asserts that it is dedicated to examining "[t]he unseen connections behind international affairs, disaster, politics, and more".

-Its September 7, 2022 edition that was edited by Tommy Graggs is entitled, You can't fight fascism without a little partisanship.
-It addresses what Katz determined to be faulty criticism of the speech President Joe Biden delivered in Philadelphia on September 1 regarding the "battle for the soul of the nation" and Katz responded directly to several critics who labeled the speech as, "partisan".
+Its September 7, 2022 edition, edited by Tommy Craggs, is entitled, You can't fight fascism without a little partisanship.
+It addresses what Katz determined to be faulty criticism of the speech that President Joe Biden delivered in Philadelphia on September 1 regarding the "battle for the soul of the nation"; Katz responded directly to several critics who labeled the speech as "partisan".

+In 2023, Katz reported dialogue with Substack regarding its new promotion of extremist newsletters, hosted on its platform, to subscribers of other newsletters also hosted on the platform.
+His issue with Substack and its billing partner, Stripe, was their profiteering from the uninvited promotion of solicitations.
+Coupled with this was the address sharing they complied to on behalf of extremist authors, an issue that had given rise to a letter to the platform entitled Substackers Against Nazis; it has been signed in objection by other publications and writers on the platform.
+In his December 23, 2023 edition of his newsletter, entitled The Social Network, Katz provides details and options he is exploring in reaction to assertion by the platform that the policy will continue.